Silviameteoro/GCAM-LAC_Modeling/README.md

 To run the specific scenarios of this study, it is necessary to use the configuration files shown in "Model Inputs/configuration_files" (see the README file within that folder). (**** Note that it is not necessary to download these configuration files.
 When the source code is downloaded, these files are downloaded with the code. ****)

+Time required for each simulation varies as some scenarios are more challenging to solve than others.
+This varies from about 50 min to 2 hours on a "normal" desktop computer (assuming a minimum of 8 GB RAM).

 5) Outputs